hh-programming-2/programming-2/README.md

 #### Exercises (DL 29.10. at 22)

-You can find the links to exercises in the exercises section in Teams.
+You can find the links to exercises in the "Exercises" section in Moodle.

 - Git "Hello world"
 - Warming up (the warm-up exercises for the course)